 After the first attempt, even the most seasoned guitar players realized that songwriting is a horse of a different color.
 Don’t be disheartened by the new challenge and its learning curve.
 A well-composed song is a permanent reflection of you as an artist.

-In this post, I’ll share five handy (interconnected) tips that will help you turn a good guitar riff into a great song.
+In this post, I’ll share five handy (interconnected) tips that will help you turn a good riff into a great song.
 Of course, my method isn’t the only way to go about it.
 But I learned it from the pros and found it to be immensely helpful.

 So, with the hope that you can accomplish your creative goals with it, let’s get to it.